 They often find their way onto a user’s device via a seemingly harmless app that they’ve downloaded.
 This might be a weather app, a battery conservation app, or even a game.
 In other words, something innocent or fun.

-But trojans aren’t the only form of tampering that can threaten a user’s device.
+But trojans aren’t the only form of tampering attack that can threaten a user’s device.

 Tampering often goes as far as a bad actor repackaging an app and publishing it on the app store in the hope that an unsuspecting user will download it.
 There are more modified versions of apps on app stores than you’d think.
 So many, in fact, that there’s an entire industry dedicated to finding and removing them.

-Stop hackers from carrying out a dynamic analysis on your app, and you’ll go a long way to preventing tampering.
-As we’ll explore in a bit more detail later, this means being able to check nothing has been modified within the app at runtime.
+As we’ll explore in more detail later, you'll also want to check that nothing has been modified within the app at runtime.

 Who’s at risk from tampering attacks?

-The FinTech and Banking industries are particularly vulnerable to tampering attempts.
-They’re attractive to bad actors because of the financial rewards that come with reverse engineering such apps.
+The FinTech and Banking industries are particularly vulnerable to tampering attacks.
+They’re obviously attractive to bad actors because of the financial rewards that come with reverse engineering such apps.

 Imagine if a hacker were able to repackage and then publish a mobile banking app.
 From the moment the unsuspecting user logs into this fake app, they’re being watched.
 Bad actors can harvest their account information.
 They can even manipulate accounts so that when the end user makes a transfer, it’s the attacker’s account the funds land in.